liuran998/RelAdapter/README.md

 --node_embed_size 50
 --dimension 50``<br />

-[^1]: Due to size constraint, NELL-995 and WN18RR has been excluded.
+[^1]: Due to size constraint, Wiki and FB15K-237 has been excluded.